lilulamili/STATY_AI/README.md

    Install Ollama from: https://ollama.com/

 **4. Get 'STATY.AI' ready**
-  Download 'STATY.AI' to a folder on your PC.
+  Download 'STATY.AI' from https://github.com/lilulamili/STATY_AI to a folder on your PC (press the green button `<> Code` and select `Download ZIP`.
+    Extract all files.
 Open VSCode.
-Go to the `File` menu, select `Open Folder`, and then navigate to the project folder you just created.
+Go to the `File` menu, select `Open Folder`, and then navigate to the project folder you just created (the one where the file are).
   ` „Do you trust the Author of this Folder” – click “yes”`

 **5. create a virtual environment**